What Is Preferred Stock, And Should I Buy It?

 It's not the sexiest thing going, but preferred stock, which typically yields between 5% and 7%, can play a beneficial role in income investors' portfolios.

-As long as those investors know what they're getting into.
+As long as those investors know exactly what they're getting into.

 Before we get started, know that preferred stock as an asset class is somewhat complicated and covers a lot of ground, so we'll be hitting only some of its more salient characteristics here.

 Suffice to say, that – as with any investment – it's critical for individual investors to understand the particular terms and features of the preferred stocks they are buying.